-Biden pursues Trump plan that creates big profits by denying health care
+Biden Pursues Trump Plan That Creates Big Profits by Denying Health Care

 In phase one of this healthcare experiment, the Centers for Medicare and Medicaid Services, CMS, pays 53 DCEs.
 They receive a fixed amount of money to cover care for each traditional Medicare enrollee whose primary care doctor signs up with that DCE.
 The government already auto-assigned hundreds of thousands of people to DCEs.

 Since people on Medicare did not sign up for this, they likely do not know or understand what’s in store.
 Yes, they should have received written notice of their new status.
-But the Centers for Medicare and Medicaid Services, CMS, treats the change as if it does not affect the quality of care provided to these older and disabled people.
+But CMS treats the change as if it does not affect the quality of care provided to these older and disabled people.

 Astonishingly, CMS does not require DCEs to tell people that they have the right to opt out, let alone alert them that there is good reason to do so.

-Anyone enrolled in a DCE should worry that their primary care doctors will limit their access t costly necessary care.
+Anyone enrolled in a DCE should worry that their primary care doctors will limit their access to costly necessary care.
 The DCEs are likely paying these doctors more to keep patients away from specialty care or providing them with guidance to delay and withhold care.
-We have seen this profit-maximizing approach before and it isn’t pretty.
+We have seen this profit maximizing before, and it isn’t pretty.

 With Medicare Advantage, which corporate health insurers administer, the Office of the Inspector General found widespread and persistent inappropriate delays and denials of care and coverage.